This is an automatic translation generated by artificial intelligence. May contain errors.

 command = "hugo"

-- We modify the static/admin/index.html file, deleting its content and copying the following:
+- Modify the file static/admin/index.html, deleting its content and copying the following:

 <!DOCTYPE html>